 - Supervising Managers or their equivalent are required immediately to inform the Workforce Development branch of any changes to information relating to a driver for whom they are responsible.
 This ensures that the individual driver profile records are current.

 - Middle Managers or their equivalent must maintain service level agreements for driver requirements (numbers and training standards).
 They are required to predict any short falls against these numbers or training requirements.

-- Human Resource Station Managers (HRSM) will provide information on their driver training requirements as part of the training need analysis for each Fire Service District.
+- The Training Station Manager will provide sufficient courses to fulfil the driver training requirements based on the training need analysis for each Fire Service District.

-- Each Community Risk and Transport Department will provide information to the Workforce Development training team on new purchases, transfers of vehicles and on the driver training requirements / implications for each year.
+- The Community Risk and Transport Department will provide information to the training team on new purchases, transfers of vehicles and on the driver training requirements / implications for each year.

 The management of risk to personnel within the North Yorkshire Fire and Rescue Service is based on leadership from the top through all levels of management.
 It is based on a culture which encourages inquisitiveness and challenges the status quo.
 It reinforces the aspiration and desire to set and maintain best practice.
 It encourages a thorough and open investigative process for all incidents.

 This ethos is echoed in the following statement from Chief Fire Officer Nigel Hutchinson;